 More initially agreed with the theologians that Henry’s marriage to Catherine of Aragon was unlawful.
 But as Henry started to break with the Catholic Church in his quest to marry Anne Boleyn, More began to have qualms.
-In his capacity as Lord Chancellor, he worked to quash the Reformation in England, including having Protestants burned at the stake.
+In his capacity as Lord Chancellor, he worked to quash the Reformation in England.
 The further Henry strayed from the Catholic Church, the harder More resisted.
 By 1530, he was openly quarreling with Henry over heresy laws.
 When Parliament passed a law requiring all to swear an oath denying the Pope’s authority in England, More tried to resign.
 Henry allowed him to stay in office due to his reputation and friendship.
 However, More was losing supporters and influence and in 1532, he requested the King relieve him of his duties due to ill health and Henry agreed.

 More was not safe after this.
 By April 1534, he was asked to appear before a commission and swear to the Parliamentary Act of Succession naming children born to Anne Boleyn as Henry’s heirs.
 More agreed to swear to this.
 But he still would not swear the oath of Supremacy, naming Henry head of the Church of England.
 More was arrested and imprisoned in the Tower.
 On July 1, 1535, More was tried before a panel of judges.
 He bravely and skillfully defended himself but the panel found him guilty.
 He was sentenced to be hanged, drawn and quartered but the King commuted the sentence to beheading.
 He was executed on Tower Hill on July 6, 1535.
 His body was interred in the Chapel of St. Peter ad Vincula within the precincts of the Tower of London.
 His head was hoisted on a pike and displayed on London Bridge for a month.
 His daughter Margaret bribed the man who was to throw the head into the river and surreptitiously took the head and preserved it.
 She was buried with her father’s head when she died.